TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-29-new-in-coding-standard-4-long-line-breaks-automated-and-3-legacy-prevention-fixers.md

 - `*Exception`
 - `*Handler`

-Note: since PHP Coding Standard tools don't modify your filesytem, after the fixer run don't forget to change file names as well.
+Note: since PHP Coding Standard tools don't modify your filesystem, after the fixer run don't forget to change file names as well.

 ### Your type is missing?

 The fixer is configurable to comfort your needs, so just add it:

 ```yaml
 # easy-coding-standard.yml